FAQ Span Plan Grants & Scholarships

 If I want to take classes in the spring, but not in the fall, can I still apply for the grant?

 Yes, each semester is separate application process.
-Grants are offered each semester during the academic year.
+Grants are offered each semester.

 How do I apply?